XpectoPetroleum/GO-R/README.md

 ## What it does not do

 This project does not reverse engineer or unlock any restricted features of the piano/keyboard.
 It simply sends MIDI messages that Roland have left enabled in the piano/keyboard.
 This is based on publicly released documentation, like the JUNO-DS parameter guide, and other public resources.
-GO:R simply provides a nice user interface to control existing features that you could alternatively access from other third party software (e.g. DAW) on your computer.
+GO:R simply provides a nice user interface to control existing features that you could alternatively access from other third party software (e.g. DAW) on your computer, using simple commands.

 ## Future Improvements and Features